yerolaz/COACalculator/README.md

 - Residency column must only include "IN" or "OUT".
 - Enrollment columns must be integer or decimal numbers.

-This can all be change by updating the code manually in developer mode.
+This can all be change by updating the code manually in the Excel VBA developer mode.